jumanzoru/Weather-Predictor/README.md

 * **A**ctuators: the input cell (today's observations) and output cell (rain/snow or not tomorrow).
 * **S**ensors: the input cell.

-* This is a goal-based model, with the only goal to find the probability of rain/snow for the next day given today's observations, and return an output based on that value.
+* This is a goal-based model, with the only goal of finding the probability of rain/snow for the next day given today's observations, and returning an output based on that value.
 This is a model-based agent.
 It trains on the dataset once and will answer only from its training.

 ##  Data Exploration and Preprocessing Step